Stay motivated with these yoga tips

 Focus on Compound Movements: Compound exercises (e.g., squats, deadlifts, bench press, pull-ups) target multiple muscle groups and are essential for building muscle.

-Progressive Overload: Continuously increase the weight or reps you're lifting over time.
+Progressive Overload: Continuously increase the weight or reps you're lifting.
 This forces your muscles to adapt and grow.

 Train Each Muscle Group 2–3 Times a Week: Frequency matters for muscle growth.
 A mix of heavy, moderate, and light days can help with recovery and stimulate growth.